dczmer/davelab/_tmux/01_basic-usage.md

 Now close and quit out of your terminal emulator window and open a fresh one, and try the following commands:

 1. `tmux ls` to list the active sessions.
-2. `tmux attach` to attach to the session we started earlier.
+2. `tmux attach-session` to attach to the session we started earlier.

 You can have multiple sessions for different tasks/projects and switch between them.
 You can also run `tmux` on a server or shared host, where you can have multiple people connected to the same `session` from different clients, and everyone can see the same things and interact at the same time.
 This is a good way to do pair programming from the command line with a remote team.